geofferyj/GeostatsPy/README.md

 * **Travis Salomaki** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
 Improving package docs.
 Thank you Travis!

 * **Javier Santos** - one of Michael Pyrcz's graduate students contributed the post processing algorithm for summarizing over multiple realizations.
-Thank you Javier!
+Thank you Javier

 ## Package Inventory